dart-lang/language/resources/type-system/inference.md

 - Let `m` be the result of performing coercion of `m_1` to type `T`.

-_It follows, from the soundness invariant of coercions, that the static type of `m` is guaranteed to be a subtype of `T`._
+_It follows, from the soundness of coercions, that the static type of `m` is guaranteed to be a subtype of `T`._

 ## Expression inference rules